hashbangcode/drupal-storybook-talk/src/slides.md

 # Tips

 - Look for CORS errors.
-- If you only see a blank screen, check Drupal logs.
+* If you only see a blank screen, check Drupal logs.
+* Don't commit your `*.stories.json` files, build them on deploy.
-- Storybook loves to cache the sidebar.
+* Storybook loves to cache the sidebar.
-- Storybook has lots of plugins, check a few of them out.
+* Storybook has lots of plugins, check a few of them out.

 <!--
 CORS errors will likey be your biggest headache.